Skip to content

 P&IDs incorporate a lot of the knowledge in any design.
 They require a lot of data from many different sources and disciplines.
 And let’s face it, they are one of the few key documents that designers AND business people AND operators will refer to time and time again.
 You need them as accurate and well thought-out as possible.

-Every person will have a different way of thinking, and different responsibilities, and different company practices when they approach a P&ID.
 As I have worked with them over the years, I built a checklist.
-Each time myself or a team mate made a mistake, or almost made a mistake, I added to my list of things to look for.
+Every mistake or near miss, I added to my list of things to look for.

 You can take this list, alter it, and make your own checklist.
 Then, use the checklist each time a drawing passes over your table.
 Not every check I list below will apply to every drawing, obviously.